Serge Atakayi: Waterford loan

 On 1 July 2023, Atakayi signed for League of Ireland First Division side Waterford on loan until the end of the season.
 He made 14 appearances in all competitions as his side earned promotion back to the League of Ireland Premier Division via the playoffs.

 KTP

 On 25 August 2024, Atakayi signed with Kotkan Työväen Palloilijat (KTP) in Finnish second-tier Ykkösliiga.
 He made one appearance before the end of the season, as they won the 2024 Ykkösliiga to gain promotion to the Veikkausliiga.

 KPV

 On 28 February 2025, Atakayi signed for Ykkönen side Kokkolan Palloveikot (KPV) for the 2025 season.

+Mikkelin Palloilijat

+Atakayi signed for Ykkösliiga side Mikkelin Palloilijat ahead of the 2026 season.

 International career

 Finland

 Atakayi was born in DR Congo but obtained Finnish citizenship in 2016 and represented Finland at under-15 level.
 In June 2016, Atakayi represented Finland at under-18 level in the Baltic Cup and scored in a 2–2 draw with Lithuania on 2 June 2016.
 He made his debut for the Finland under-19 side on 4 September 2016, in a goalless draw with Romania.